 Healthy Banana Chocolate Chip Muffins

 Healthy Banana Chocolate Chip Muffins are moist, soft, and ready in 30 minutes.
-Packed with protein and potassium, yet without refined sugars, they still deliver enough sweetness that kids will consider them a treat!
+No refined sugars, yet kids still consider them healthy treat.

 Servings 12 muffins